szabonorbert/zorro-vscode-template/readme.md

 ### MSVC

-This project's compile script is based on Zorro's original compile bat files to avoid unnecessary headaches, so we also use VC++.
+This project's compile script is based on Zorro's original compile batch files to avoid unnecessary headaches, so we also use VC++.
 You can install the Visual Studio Community Edition as the Zorro manual suggests, but to use with VSCode, you don't need the whole Visual Studio IDE but the VC++ build dependencies, which you can easily install with the official instructions:
 [Install the Microsoft Visual C++ (MSVC) compiler toolset](https://code.visualstudio.com/docs/cpp/config-msvc#_prerequisites)

 ### C++ with IntelliSense VSCode extension